PNG vs JPG Explained for Beginners

 When Should You Use PNG?

-- Logos and brand assets
+- Logos and brand assets needing transparency

-- Icons and UI elements
+- Screenshots and UI graphics

 PNG vs JPG for Websites